shailendrapatil92/SQL/README.md

-This folder contains SQL queries from HackerRank.
+This folder contains SQL queries from HackerRank, Standford SQL and Mode Analytics